 What is Medicare Advantage?

-Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B).
+Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A is hospital coverage for Medicare beneficiaries.
+It covers inpatient care in hospitals and skilled nursing facilities.
+It also covers limited home healthcare services and hospice care. and Medicare Part B is medical coverage for people with Original Medicare benefits.
+It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
+Medicare Part B pays 80 percent of most medically necessary healthcare services.).
 About 30 percent of all new Medicare beneficiaries enroll in Medicare Advantage.

 In this article about Medicare Advantage we’ll address the following top questions and many more:

 With an MA plan, you get all of your Medicare Part A (Hospital Insurance) coverage, Medicare Part B (Medical Insurance) coverage, and other health benefits through a single plan.
 By law, an MA plan must offer the same health insurance coverage provided by Original Medicare.
 Most offer more coverage and benefits.
 You can discover additional benefits when you compare plans using our Medicare Advantage plan finder tool.